 However, if you would prefer to see them in the wild, here’s a pro tip for you: Renmark!
 This rural town in South Australia is where I saw my first wild koala, who happened to be in a low-hanging branch on an island in the middle of the river.
 After getting tired from Kayaking, we decided to take a break and low and behold, there he sat!
 We subsequently saw several more on that trip.

-Koalas are becoming more and more rare these days due to decreasing populations, so if you’re keen on seeing one then these are two great places to do so.
+Koalas are becoming rarer and rarer these days due to decreasing populations, so if you’re keen on seeing one then these are two great places to do so.
+Read more of Hannah’s adventures on her blog, The Universal Jetsetters or check out her Instagram, Twitter or Pinterest.

 Royal Albatross in New Zealand – Sarah from Travel Breathe Repeat